cert-manager/website/content/en/docs/contributing/contributing-flow.md

 ## GitHub bot

 We use [Prow](https://github.com/k8s-ci-robot/test-infra/tree/master/prow) on all our repositories.
-If you ever looked at a Kubernetes repo you will probably already have met Prow.
-Prow will be able to help you in GitHub using it's commands.
+If you've ever looked at a Kubernetes repo, you will probably already have met Prow.
+Prow will be able to help you in GitHub using its commands.
 You can find then all [on the command help page](https://prow.build-infra.jetstack.net/command-help).
 Prow will also run all tests and assign certain labels on PRs.